-In July 2017, INSTAT convened the first Donors Coordination Meeting for the 2020 Albanian Population and Housing Census.
-On the occasion of the second Donors Meeting on 6th October 2017, INSTAT submitted a first project outline for the 2020 Population and Housing Census, including a draft budget.
+In July 2017, INSTAT convened the first Donors Coordination Meeting for the next Albanian Population and Housing Census.
+On the occasion of the second Donors Meeting on 6th October 2017, INSTAT submitted a first project outline for the Population and Housing Census, including a draft budget.
 It was suggested during the meeting that the most important project elements should be further elaborated and detailed.
 INSTAT, with support of the Swiss Development Cooperation and the Swiss Federal Statistical Office, convened a group of experts to outline a more detailed Census strategy and plan, which better reflects international standards and experiences.
 The experts and INSTAT staff met on March 12-16 and on April 12-13 2018 to jointly produce the present document.

-The document outlines the key strategies and milestones and the legal, technological, operational and budgetary requirements for a Population and Housing Census to be conducted in October 2020.
-It should thus help the Albanian government and parliament, the international donor community and INSTAT to decide on their commitments to support and implement the Census 2020 during the coming four and a half years (mid-2018 to 2022).
+The document outlines the key strategies and milestones and the legal, technological, operational and budgetary requirements for a Population and Housing Census.
+It should thus help the Albanian government and parliament, the international donor community and INSTAT to decide on their commitments to support and implement the Census during the coming years.